hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901412v1-vis-cot-a-human-in-the-loop-framework-for-interactive-visualization-.md

 ---
 layout: default
-title: Vis-CoT: A Human-in-the-Loop Framework for Interactive Visualization and Intervention in LLM Chain-of-Thought Reasoning
+title: "Vis-CoT: A Human-in-the-Loop Framework for Interactive Visualization and Intervention in LLM Chain-of-Thought Reasoning"
 ---

 # Vis-CoT: A Human-in-the-Loop Framework for Interactive Visualization and Intervention in LLM Chain-of-Thought Reasoning